Have any questions?

 Our relevant policies include:

-ECO has established initial key performance indicators (KPIs) to assess the effectiveness of our procedures and activities to ensure that modern day slavery and human trafficking is not taking place in any part of our business or supply chains.
+ECO has established monitoring to assess the effectiveness of our procedures and activities to ensure that modern day slavery and human trafficking are not taking place in any part of our business or supply chains.

 Approved by the Board